katekiczales/airbnbapp/README.md

 If it does, it just returns it.
 Otherwise, it means this is the first time the app's page has been visited, or some issue occurred, so the properties are generated and returned.

+Note that the LLM property generation only happens if there are no properties already in the /data/properties.json file.
+I.e., if the file contains only '[]'.
+This is because properties should only be generated one in a normal workflow.

 ## Works Cited

 OpenAI.
 (2025).
 ChatGPT (Aug 26 version) [Large language model]. https://chat.openai.com

 Professor Senderovich, A. (2025).
 Matching With NumPy Pandas and LLM [Unpublished class code].
 Rotman School of Management, The University of Toronto.

+## Running the Project

+To run the app, simply run 'PYTHONPATH=. streamlit run ui/streamlit/Home.py' in your terminal.
+For the LLM to work, you will need to create a config_private.py file.
+Generate an OpenRouter API key and store it in this file as 'OPENROUTER_API_KEY = "..."'.

+The config_private.py file is included in the project's git ignore to avoid publishing the key.